eway-crm/csharp-lib/README.md

 The actual usage is then the same as it would be for example with  [PHP](https://github.com/rstefko/eway-crm-php-lib).
 See the  [documentation](https://kb.eway-crm.com/documentation/6-add-ins/6-7-api-1)  for more.

 ## Establishing connection
 To communicate eWay-CRM web service, we first have to establish connection.
 This must be done prior to every action we want to accomplish with use of the web service.
-To do that, we have to  create new instance of ```eWayConnector()``` with four parameters: service url address (same as the one you use in outlook), username, password and application identifier.
+To do that, we have to  create new instance of ```Connection()``` with four parameters: service url address (same as the one you use in outlook), username, password and application identifier.
+Identifier is bound to application and its version.
+It must contain number at its end.
 ```C#

 Connection wcfConnection = new Connection(